mycelium-ethereum/perpetual-pools-contracts/documentation/Mechanism of action.md

 ## Pool upkeep
 The pool implements the Chainlink keeper interface for upkeep.
 There are two types of upkeep: market data management, and pool maintenance.

 An upkeep is made up of a market, an update interval, and one or more pools.
-New upkeeps are registered in the pool keeper on first use.
-The pool keeper will track:
+New upkeeps are registered in the pool keeper the first time an unkeep is performed.
+The pool keeper will track the following to ensure pool security:
 - The last execution time of a pool
 - The market that a pool belongs to
 - The pool's update interval

 Market price data is stored under pairs of market code and update interval.
 Multiple pools at different leverage points can use the same price data, as long as they all share the same update interval and market.